 This makes it impossible for attackers to intercept the data flow (between a web server and a client) and use the information.
 SSL is an absolute necessity for e-commerce or for organizations that collect sensitive data.

-The merits of switching from HTTP (or Hyper Text Transfer Protocol) to HTTPS (or HTTP Secure) are limitless however this can be a daunting task for new company that decides to have multiple subdomains of a single domain.
-Wildcard SSL Certificate are proving to be a boon for such websites saving them time and costs.
+The benefits of an SSL Certificate are limitless however this can be a daunting task for a new company that decides to have multiple subdomains of a single domain.
+Here’s where a Wildcard SSL Certificate is proving to be a boon for such websites saving them time and costs.

-A single Wildcard SSL Certificate can secure all related (unlimited number of) first-level subdomains of the principal domain, thus eliminating the need of buying an SSL certification for each of them.
-It lets you specify additional host names such as email addresses, IP addresses, URLs, DNS names etc. to be protected by a single certificate.
-In a nutshell, using a Wildcard SSL Certificate you can secure unlimited sub domains on a single domain name and the base domain for as little as 100 USD a year.
+Wildcard SSL Certificate is a private key certificate that can secure all related (unlimited number of) first-level subdomains of the principal domain, thus eliminating the need of buying an SSL certification for each of them.
+It lets you specify additional hostnames such as email addresses, IP addresses, URLs, DNS names, etc. to be protected by a single certificate.
+In a nutshell, using a Wildcard SSL Certificate you can secure unlimited sub-domains on a single domain name.

-Wildcard SSL Certificates not only save you costs while securing unlimited sub-domains, they also make the things easier to manage.
-If you have say 15 different SSL certificates, deploying them will be a hassle even with a managed interface.
-Further you will have to repeat the exercise at every renewal, thus blocking a lot of your resources.
+Wildcard SSL Certificates not only save you costs while securing unlimited sub-domains, they also make things easier to manage.
+If you have to say 15 different SSL certificates, deploying them will be a hassle even with a managed interface.
+Further, you will have to repeat the exercise at every renewal, thus blocking a lot of your resources.

-The only drawback of Wildcard SSL Certificates is that since it has one common private key across all servers, one server being compromised can make others vulnerable to the threat.
-However this is very unlikely to happen given the complexity of the encryption.
+The only drawback of Wildcard Certificates is that since it has one common private key across all servers, one server being compromised can make others vulnerable to the threat.
+However, this is very unlikely to happen given the complexity of the encryption.

 Finally, Wildcard SSL Certificates is the best Certificate to choose as it not only saves costs while securing unlimited sub-domains, it also makes things easier to manage.